 An introduction to programming designed to introduce common programming concepts to prepare for traditional programming courses.
-The topics to be covered include: structured programming concepts, flowcharts, pseudocode, number systems, Boolean logic, file processing, interactive input and output, an overview of assembly language, and an introduction to object-oriented programming concepts.
+The topics to be covered include: structured programming concepts, pseudocode, Boolean logic, file processing, interactive input and output, and an introduction to object-oriented programming concepts.
 Students will be expected to solve some problems using a programming language.
 Three hours lecture/discussion a week.